sermon: Pentecost and the Holy Spirit

 Even today—2,000 years after the fact of the giving of God's Holy Spirit on that day of Pentecost—the overwhelming bulk of mankind that has even some understanding of this day at the same time has no idea of its detailed significance.
 Thus, even if they do celebrate it, they do it with very little understanding.
 Many Protestant denominations call it "Whitsunday," which is derived from "white Sunday"—because it became a custom to baptize converts that day, while they were wearing white baptismal gowns.
 It sounds good.
 It might even sound logical and reasonable to some, but it doesn't have any (or very little) biblical significance.
 So the real meaning of the day is lost to them.
 Two thousand years after the fact, it is still lost to them.

-Now, all too often, what happens is that people focus their attention on the manifestations of the day—the mighty rushing wind, the flames of fire that appeared to rise out of or settle down on people, and above all, speaking in tongues.
-The idea seems to be among those "charismatics," as they are called, that the emphasis is on getting something from God that will make them into a notable person to those around them.
-This is something that appears so sound good at first.
-But, with the emphasis on getting, it totally misses the point and doesn't glorify God at all.
+Now, all too often, what happens is that people focus their attention on the manifestations of the day—the mighty rushing wind, the flames of fire that appeared to rise out of (or settle down on) those people, and above all, speaking in tongues.
+The idea seems to be among charismatics, as they are called, that the emphasis is on getting something from God that will make them into a notable person to those around them.
+This is something that sounds good at first.
+But, with the emphasis on getting, it totally misses the point and does not glorify God at all.

 Why Did God Give It to Us?

 Now, why did God give His Holy Spirit?
 Why is it so important to us personally?
 This sermon will center around the answer to these questions.
-I'm only going to cover three points.
-I'm sure that you could come up with more; but I decided to think only about these three, because they have something to do with things that were said in this introduction.
-I think that it's essential that we understand the reason that is given to us personally.
-So, let's go back to Acts 2:14-21.
-We'll start there rather than at the beginning of the chapter, and then we'll go back and pick up some points that are important to this sermon.
+I am only going to cover three points.
+I am sure that you could come up with more; but I decided to think only about these three, because they have something to do with things that were said in this introduction.
+I think that it is essential that we understand the reason that is given to us personally.
+So, let us go back to Acts 2:14-21.
+We will start there rather than at the beginning of the chapter, and then we will go back and pick up some points that are important to this sermon.

 But Peter, standing up with the eleven, lifted up his voice, and said unto them, You men of Judea, and all you that dwell at Jerusalem, be this known unto you, and hearken to my words: For these are not drunken, as you suppose, seeing it is but the third hour of the day.
 But this is that which was spoken by the prophet Joel, And it shall come to pass in the last days, says God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams: And on my servants and on my handmaidens I will pour out in those days of my Spirit; and they shall prophesy: And I will show wonders in heaven above, and signs in the earth beneath; blood, and fire, and vapour of smoke: The sun shall be turned into darkness, and the moon into blood, before that great and notable day of the Lord come: And it shall come to pass, that whosoever shall call on the name of the Lord shall be saved.

 It's interesting to note that Peter did not say that this was "the fulfillment" of what Joel spoke.
 The reason he did not say it was "the fulfillment" is because much of the prophecy of Joel was not yet fulfilled.
 Peter understood that—and you can very easily see it.
 Peter knew that it was only the beginning of what Joel spoke, because God's Spirit was not being poured out on all flesh.
 That will be obvious in just a bit.
 The sun and moon didn't change their appearance, and not everybody that "called on the name of the Lord" was being saved.
-What we see here is something that was similar to what happened when Jesus quoted Isaiah 61 in Luke 4, when He began His ministry in His home town.
+What we see here is something that was similar to what happened when Jesus quoted Isaiah 61 (in the text of Luke 4), when He began His ministry in His home town.
 Parts of the prophecy Jesus left out.
-Peter recognized that this was only the beginning of what Joel prophesied.
+In like manner, Peter recognized that this was only the beginning of what Joel prophesied.